 Not being connected to the “real” world is a great way to get some time to yourself, to gather your thoughts and to help you plan out what’s next.
 Don’t worry, it’s not like you’re lost on an island trying to survive.

-The bar had cold beer and cocktails a plenty!
+The bar had plenty of cold beers and cocktails!
 This is still important even during a digital detox.

 Each day for lunch and dinner you were given a choice of two dishes.
 But we’re talking seriously good choices.